notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Harvest Golem
 [{{ linkText }}](https://notexplosive.itch.io/ld51)
-> Made in October 2022 for Ludum Dare 51
+> Made in 72 hours October 2022 for Ludum Dare 51

 The theme was "Every 10 Seconds" which I think is a pretty bad theme, (it's almost good, "10 Seconds" would be a great theme!).
 In defiance of the theme, I implemented a mechanic that used the theme in a pretty stilted way.
 Then I proceeded to otherwise make a game based on a theme that almost won but didn't: "Harvest."
 Hilariously, "Harvest" did win as the theme for Ludum Dare 52.